Barramundi in Brown Butter Lemon Sauce

 Place the pads of butter in a stainless steel saucepan or small stainless steel skillet over medium heat.

+Once the butter is melted, add the minced garlic if you like, and continue whisking until it smells nutty, about 3 minutes.
 First, the butter will sputter as water cooks out of it, then it will start to bubble, and then foam.
 Little brown bits will appear at the base of the pan, after which you’ll smell the nuttiness.
 Remember, when browning butter, smell is the most important sign!
 THAT is your cue to take the butter off the stove and pour it into a bowl.

 Stir in lemon juice, some chopped basil (reserve some for garnish) and a pinch of salt and pepper.
 Let it cool slightly then taste and adjust the lemon, salt and pepper to your taste.